Protostar

 A protostar is a very young star that is still gathering mass from its parent molecular cloud.
-The protostellar phase is the earliest one in the process of stellar evolution.
+It is the earliest phase in the process of stellar evolution.
 For a low-mass star (i.e. that of the Sun or lower), it lasts about 500,000 years.
-The phase begins when a molecular cloud fragment first collapses under the force of self-gravity and an opaque, pressure supported core forms inside the collapsing fragment.
+The phase begins when a molecular cloud fragment first collapses under the force of self-gravity and an opaque, pressure-supported core forms inside the collapsing fragment.
 It ends when the infalling gas is depleted, leaving a pre-main-sequence star, which contracts to later become a main-sequence star at the onset of hydrogen fusion producing helium.

 History

 The modern picture of protostars, summarized above, was first suggested by Chushiro Hayashi in 1966.
 In the first models, the size of protostars was greatly overestimated.
 Subsequent numerical calculations clarified the issue, and showed that protostars are only modestly larger than main-sequence stars of the same mass.
 This basic theoretical result has been confirmed by observations, which find that the largest pre-main-sequence stars are also of modest size.